-The committee meets on a monthly basis and is made up of school staff.
-All changes are brought to the attention of the entire staff at staff meetings and through emails.
+The committee meets on a monthly basis and is made up of school staff and parent stakeholders.
+All changes are brought to the attention of the entire staff at staff meetings and through emails, as well as the parents on the Safety Committee.